INTERSTAT/Statistics-Contextualized/pilots/deliverable.md

 ## Pilot development

-In this section, we decribe how the pilot services were developed
+In this section, we decribe how the pilot services were developed, with a specific focus on

 ### Data pipelines